 - In August 2003, the US Fish and Wildlife Service began issuing trophy imports very selectively on a permit by permit (case by case) basis.

 - The hunting and permit applications must satisfy all existing regulatory requirements, be part of a comprehensive program of the exporting country and be a net benefit to the species "in the wild".
 It also must not jeopardize the species.

-- The ESA classifications of African game animals may also be found on the 2010 CITES Appendices and Quota for African Game Animals in the last column.
+- The ESA classifications of African game animals may also be found on the table 2015 CITES Appendices and Quota for African Game Animals.